June-Skeeter/Police_Involved_Deaths_Canada/Content/Flaws.md

 * *"While their deaths were very likely a result of starlight tours by the Saskatoon police, they were not added to the database because there is no record of police officers picking them up.
 The inquests into their deaths were also inconclusive.
 Because of the lack of definitive proof, it was decided not to include them in the database."*

 # Looking to the United States
-In the US, there is a non-profit organization, [Mapping Police Violence](https://mappingpoliceviolence.org/), which maintains a database and updates it frequently.
+A non-profit organization, [Mapping Police Violence](https://mappingpoliceviolence.org/), maintains a database and updates it frequently.
 * *We believe the data represented on this site is the most comprehensive accounting of people killed by police since 2013. ... more comprehensive than the Washington Post police shootings database: ... includes additional incidents such as cases where police kill someone through use of a chokehold, baton, taser or other means as well as cases such as killings by off-duty police.*

 <div style="overflow: hidden;